Mark Ellis (footballer, born 1962)

-Mark Edward Ellis (born 6 January 1962) is a former English professional footballer who played the majority of his league career for his hometown club Bradford City as a left winger.
+Mark Edward Ellis (born 6 January 1962) is an English former professional footballer who played the majority of his league career for his hometown club Bradford City as a left winger.

 Career

-Mark first came to the attention of Bradford City while playing for the junior club Trinity Athletic in 1978 as an amateur, before he was taken as a non-contract player in 1980.
-He made his debut as a substitute on 11 April 1980 in a 3–3 draw with Wigan Athletic, before signing as a full-time professional the following month.
+Before being taken as a non-contract player for Bradford City in 1980, Ellis first caught their attention in 1978 while playing as an amateur for the junior club, Trinity Athletic.
+Mark then made his professional debut as a substitute on 11 April, 1980 in a 3–3 draw with Wigan Athletic.
+He later signed as a full-time professional the following month.

 The following season, he played 18 league games as Bradford won promotion from Division Four under the guidance of Roy McFarland.
-McFarland soon left and was replaced by Trevor Cherry, who gave Ellis more league games each season.
-He was a regular by the time City won the Division Three title in 1984–85 starting in all but two league games.
-On the last day of that successful season, his day was to turn into a nightmare when 56 spectators were killed in the Bradford City stadium fire in a game against Lincoln City.

 Following his promotion, Ellis, nicknamed "Mega Star", came close to playing in all four divisions when City missed out on promotion to 1987–88 on the final day of the season.
-But the season also proved to be a personal disaster for Ellis, when his career nearly ended right after his 26th birthday following a cruciate ligament injury in a 1–1 draw at St Andrew's against Birmingham City.
+But the season also proved to be a personal disaster for Ellis.
+Ellis nearly suffered a career-ending injury right after his 26th birthday following a cruciate ligament injury in a 1–1 draw at St Andrew's against Birmingham City.
 Ellis was injured for more than a year and played just 11 more league games for City in two more seasons.

-Ellis had been known as a tricky winger who could beat opposition defenders, and was later given a testimonial match against an Everton team featuring his friend and former teammate Stuart McCall.
+Ellis was known as a tricky winger who could beat opposition defenders, and was later given a testimonial match against an Everton team featuring his friend and former teammate Stuart McCall.